-Signs and symptoms of a head injury – such as bleeding or other fluid draining from nose, mouth or ears – may occur right after an accident or develop slowly over several hours.
+Signs and symptoms of a head injury are variable.
+Bleeding or other fluid draining from nose, mouth or ears – may occur right after an accident or develop slowly over several hours.
+Other times symptoms may be very subtle.
 Depending on the nature of the trauma, scalp wounds, skull fractures and other brain injuries can result in:

 - Severe headache

 - Confusion, altered consciousness